 Les 10 aliments les plus riches en zinc

-Zinc is a trace element present in small quantities in the body, but which is involved in more than 200 functions in the body.
-And we hear more and more about its abilities to support the health of the immune system, and the fact that it helps reduce the duration and symptoms of colds, among other things.
-You can heresee the list of benefits and symptoms of zinc deficiency.
+Zinc is a trace element present in small amounts in the body, but it is involved in more than 200 functions within the body.
+Increasingly, we hear about its ability to support immune system health and its role in helping to reduce the duration and symptoms of the common cold, among other things.
+You can here go see the list of benefits and symptoms of zinc deficiency.

-Dietary sources of zinc are mostly animal sources (meat and seafood), and it is in this form that it is most easily absorbed by the body.
-Vegans must therefore be careful not to lack this essential trace element.
+Dietary sources of zinc are mostly from animal sources (meats and seafood), and it is in this form that it is most easily absorbed by the body.
+Vegans should therefore pay attention to not lacking this essential trace element.

-And although zinc is also present in many foods, the consumption of coffee, tea, alcohol, tobacco, diuretics and stress deplete zinc stores.
-A healthy gut wall will also affect zinc absorption.
+And although zinc is also present in several foods, the consumption of coffee, tea, alcohol, tobacco, diuretics, and stress depletes zinc reserves.
+The good health of the intestinal wall will also affect zinc absorption.
 Adults should consume between 9 to 11mg per day to meet their needs.
-Hair loss, dry skin, brittle and white-marked nails are usually an indication of deficiency.
+Hair loss, dry skin, brittle nails marked with white spots are generally signs of deficiency.

-Here is the list of foods with the most zinc:
+Here is the list of foods that contain the most zinc:

 Oysters contain a lot of zinc.
 Per 100g of raw or steamed oysters, they contain about 22mg.
 They are the food that contains the most.
 A seafood platter definitely meets your daily needs!